TRICIA C. ANDERSON, Pace Academy

 ROB MCGUINESS, Appleby College

-Rob is active with a number of independent school organizations including the Conference of Independent Schools of Ontario Experiential Education Network (serving as a member of the executive committee), the Independent Schools Experiential Education Network, Round Square, the Global Educators Bench-marking Group (serving as a Conference Committee member), and the World Leading Schools Association.
+Rob is active with a number of independent school organizations including the Conference of Independent Schools of Ontario Experiential Education Network (serving as a member of the executive committee), the Independent Schools Experiential Education Network, Round Square and the World Leading Schools Association.

 SAYA MCKENNA, Head-Royce School